 The White Buddha in Pai can be seen from almost everywhere in town.
 The White Buddha, also known as Wat Phra That Mae Yen, is a must-see attraction to add to your list of things to do in Pai.

-The White Buddha is 2km south-east of the centre of Pai.
+The White Buddha is 2km south-east of the center of Pai.
 It is walkable from the town, but be prepared for a sweat fest as there are 353 steps to the top.

 WHAT TO EXPECT AT THE WHITE BUDDHA